Nonvanishing of products in $v_2$-periodic families at the prime $3$: Nonvanishing results in the stable stems

 \subsection{Homotopy groups of the mod 3 Moore spectrum}

-In \cite{aritashimomuromodthreemoore}, Arita--Shimomura prove various nonvanishing results of products of $\be$-family elements in $\pi_\ast \Sph/3$, the homotopy groups of the mod 3 Moore spectra $\Sph/3$.
+In \cite{aritashimomuromodthreemoore}, Arita--Shimomura prove various nonvanishing results of products of $\be$-family elements in $\pi_\ast \Sph/3$, the homotopy groups of the mod 3 Moore spectrum $\Sph/3$.
 Our analysis so far of $\j^2$ and $\Sph$ yields some generalisations of their work.\\

 Recall that we write ${\be}'_{i/j} \in \pi_{16i-4j-1} \Sph/3$ for the image of $v_2^i$ under the boundary map $\partial_{1^j}\colon \Sph/(3,v_1^j) \to \Sph/3[4j+1]$, when this $v_2^i$ exists.
 We will also write $(\al_1\be_{i/j})'=\partial_{1^j}(\al_1v_2^i)$ when this class exists.
 In particular, $\partial_0(\be'_{i/j})=\be_{i/j}$ for those $i,j$ when these classes exist.